survivejs/react-book/manuscript/04_webpack_and_react.md

 ## Conclusion

-You should understand how to set up React with Webpack now.
-In the process we saw how to develop Webpack configuration and learned a few new concepts.
-This is the way you work with Webpack.
+You should understand how to set up React with webpack now.
+In the process we saw how to develop webpack configuration and learned a few new concepts.
+This is the way you work with webpack.
 You'll find loaders as you require them and integrate them to your project.

 Now that we have a good development environment, we can focus on React development more fully.
 In the next chapter you will see how to implement a little Todo application.
 That will be improved in the subsequent chapters into a full blown Kanban table.